davatorium/rofi/doc/rofi.1.markdown

 `-run-list-command` *cmd*

-If set, use an external tool to generate list of executable commands.
+If set, use an external tool to generate a list of executable commands.
 Uses `run-command`.

 Default: *{cmd}*